wahidyankf/udacity-fullstack-build-a-portfolio-site/README.md

 ## Installation and Usage

-Clone this repository to your local folder and open the index.html in the root (or dist) folder.
-Another way to see this project is to open the [github pages of this project](https://wahidyankf.github.io/udacity_fullstack_p02_build_a_portfolio_site).
+Clone this repository to your local folder and open the index.html in the dist folder.
+Another way to see this project is to open the [github pages of this project](https://wahidyankf.github.io/udacity_fullstack_p02_build_a_portfolio_site/index.html).

 ## Licence